queenofdowntime/square-one/tutorials/new-project-setup.md

 	git merge wip-hello-name
 	```

+	This may open a merge commit message in the Vim text editor in your terminal.
+To quit Vim, type `:wq`.
+	If unpredictacble things start to happen while in Vim, press the Escape key first, and then `:wq`.
+	(You can learn more about how to use the Vim text editor by typing `vimtutor` into a new terminal window.)

 	Now if we run `git log` again, we see that `master` now has the commits we
 	made on `wip-hello-name`.
 We can now push our new feature on `master`: `git push`.